 First thing not to do is drinking tap water.
 Try to get sealed bottled water and stick on it even in restaurants.
 When it comes to street food, get things that are made fresh in front of you.
 Also, carry medicines like Imodium, you never know how desperately you might need it.

 Rambling through the markets and street food centers are among the top things to do in Bolivia, they also offer great options for meals.
 It is also a peephole to the local culture of the region.
-Look for the stalls where there is a crowd, and it is guaranteed that the food there would be freshly made and tasty too.
+Look for the stalls where there is a crowd, and it is budget fares that the food there would be freshly made and tasty too.

 Both food and accommodation here are a lot cheaper.
 When it comes to hostels or hotels, it might be a little basic.
 It is wise to contact travelers who have previously visited and ask for advice on where to stay in Bolivia.
 Because there are sure to be a lot more options than what you find online.
 You will also get first-hand reviews from them.
 If you are going there and getting accommodation, always ask to see the room and bathroom first before you pay for it.